Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ## After the Upload

-After the server receives the `FS.File` and all the corresponding binary file data, it saves the master copy of the file in the store that you specified.
-Then it saves any additional copies that you've requested, for example, image thumbnails.
+After the server receives the `FS.File` and all the corresponding binary file data, it saves copies of the file in the stores that you specified.

-If any storage adapters fail to save the master or any of the copies in the designated store, the server will periodically retry saving them.
+If any storage adapters fail to save any of the copies in the designated store, the server will periodically retry saving them.
 After a configurable number of failed attempts at saving, the server will give up.
-At this point, if the master copy has still not been saved, the `FS.File` will be deleted from the FS.Collection.

 To configure the maximum number of save attempts, use the `maxTries` option.
-You can specify this for the master copy and/or for any of the additional copies.
+You can specify a general value or separate values for any specific copies.
 The default is 5.

 ## Storage Adapters